Gardenscapes Hard Levels: Strategic Mistakes That Keep Players Stuck

 Strategic mistake: You only play what’s right in front of you

-One of the most common mistakes is clearing only the easy matches at the bottom of the board.
-When you don’t open up the upper area first, you limit cascades, block potential combos, and waste moves without meaningful progress.
+One of the most common mistakes is focusing only on the easiest matches, especially near the bottom of the board.
+When the upper area remains closed, cascades are limited, combinations become harder to form, and moves are consumed without meaningful progress.

 Strategic mistake: Poor booster use